samarthtiku/TEAM1-MARS-ROVER-KATA-WINSTON_NAHUM_SAM-/README.md

 17. [License](#-license)

 ## 🌟 Project Overview
-The Mars Rover Simulation is an advanced implementation of the classic Thoughtworks Mars Rover problem.
-Our team has taken the original challenge and significantly expanded upon it, creating a robust and feature-rich simulation that goes beyond the basic requirements.
+Our Mars Rover Project is an advanced implementation of the classic Thoughtworks Mars Rover problem.
+Our team has taken the original challenge and significantly expanded it, creating a robust and feature-rich simulation that exceeds the basic requirements.

 ## 🎯 Original Thoughtworks Problem
 As described by [danilsuits](https://danilsuits.github.io/mars-rover-kata/):